Yeb02/RECURSIVE_NODES/README.md

 # RECURSIVE_NODES

 Implements a 3 loops optimization algorithm to tackle reinforcement learning challenges.
-A population of plastic graph networks is meta-optimized by a custom genetic algorithm, which evolves both topology and floating point parameters.
-Networks use 3 factor Hebbian learning rules and local neuromodulation.
+A population of recursive networks is meta-optimized by a custom genetic algorithm, which evolves both topology and floating point parameters.
+Networks use evolved local learning rules, cascading neuromodulation and dedicated memory units with various available implementations.
-##### The algorithm does not use sparse connexions anymore, to be easier to port to GPU.
-The following visual are therefore obsolete, new ones coming soon.

 &nbsp;

 <p align="center">
   <img src="Capture.PNG">
 </p>
-<em>Obsolete visual</em>
+<em>Visualisation of the genotype of a specimen.</em>

 &nbsp;
 ##### KNOWN BUGS: Stable, BUT  partial evaluation and gradient guided mutations are for now incompatible and will cause a crash.
-If you do not have a rocketSim install you may want to exclude rocketSim.h and rocketSim.cpp from the solution.
-And Release and Debug have wildly different performance, to be investigated.
+If you do not have a rocketSim install you will need to exclude rocketSim.h and rocketSim.cpp from the solution, same for libTorch.
 ##### IN PROGRESS: feed forward DNN memory with inline gradient descent.
-##### TODO: New visuals.
-Heap defragmentation.
+##### TODO: Heap defragmentation.
 GPU port only when sufficient gains.
 &nbsp;

 ## USER GUIDE